Introduction

 Parameters:

-body (str) – Body frame name, typically the link name from the URDF.
+frame (str) – Name of the frame, typically a link name from the URDF.

 Return type: